Geodesics and Visual boundary of Horospherical Products: Estimates on the length of specific paths

-The relative distance between two points quantifies how far a point is from the nearest vertical geodesic containing the other point.
-Next lemma tells us that in order to connect two points a geodesic needs to go sufficiently high.
-This height is controlled by the relative distance between those two points.
+Next lemma tells us that in order to connect two points, a geodesic needs to go sufficiently high.
+This height is controlled by the relative distance between these two points.

 \begin{lemma} Let $H$ be a $\delta$-hyperbolic and Busemann metric space, let $x$ and $y$ be two elements of $H$ such that $h(x)\leq h(y)$, and let $\alpha$ be a geodesic linking $x$ to $y$.
 Let us denote $z=\alpha\left(\Delta h(x,y)+\frac{1}{2}d_r(x,y)\right)$, $x_1:=V_x\left(h(y)+\frac{1}{2}d_r(x,y)\right)$ the point of $V_x$ at height $h(y)+\frac{1}{2}d_r(x,y)$ and $y_1:=V_y\left(h(y)+\frac{1}{2}d_r(x,y)\right)$ the point of $V_y$ at the same height $h(y)+\frac{1}{2}d_r(x,y)$.
 Then we have: \begin{enumerate} \item $h^+(\alpha)\geq h(y)+\frac{1}{2}d_r(x,y)-96\delta$ \item $d\left(z,x_1\right)\leq 144\delta$ \item $d\left(z,y_1\right)\leq 144\delta$ \item $d\left(x_1,y_1\right)\leq 288\delta$. \end{enumerate} \end{lemma}